Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 A lotus leaf floats in water yet remains untouched by it.
 The Gita uses this image to describe a person who acts in the world without becoming entangled in ego, anger, or fear.

 This is not detachment in the sense of apathy.
 It is engaged clarity.
+And is beautifully reflected in the contemporary Law Of Attraction- war breeds war, peace breeds peace.
+You get what you focus on.

 • acting with responsibility but without ego